rafae2k/rocketbank-mobile/README.md

 [Click Here to run the app on Expo Snack](https://snack.expo.dev/@rafae2k/694e1f)

-- You can run on Web emulator of Expo Snack only on iOS or Android (Web doesn't work yet for this project) or on your device reading the QR code on Expo Go App.
+- You can run on the Web emulator of Expo Snack only on iOS or Android (Web doesn't work yet for this project) or on your device by reading the QR code and run on Expo Go App.

+***ATENTION***
+Although this app is multiplatform, it was only tested on iOS, so some functionalities may not work correctly

 ### Prerequisites